darksteelcode/comp16_compilers/README.md

 chmod +x assembler/c16asm.py
 sudo ln -sf `pwd`/assembler/c16asm.py /usr/local/bin/c16asm
 ```
 This will display usage instructions for the assembler, then prompt for a password for `sudo`.
-It has cloned `comp16_compilers` in your home directory, compiled the assembler to a pyc file, and linked a python file run that pyc to `/usr/local/bin` as `c16asm`.
+It has cloned `comp16_compilers` in your home directory, compiled the assembler to a pyc file, and linked a python file to run that pyc to `/usr/local/bin` as `c16asm`.
-#### Uninstall
+### Uninstall
 To uninstall run the following:
 ```
 cd ~